 For the project to be sustainable, the space will dually act as a guesthouse, where we can educate guests on the issues and populations we serve, creating lasting change through that avenue of education—education as activism and spreading awareness.
 The guesthouse profits will support the rent of the building while the funding raised will support the initial rental cost of the space prior to its functionality as a guest house, as well as sustainability and growth of Nosapo’s programs.
 Those programs will be: legal aid, healthcare, and yoga practice.

 Yoga: Lastly, we will continue to offer yoga and mindfulness practices to migrants as well as for free to those in the community serving these populations.
 The need for strength-building, patience, and peace during these transitions and travels is palpable.
 It is no coincidence that the greatest teachings on peace - the lessons of yoga in the “Bhagavad Gita”— was given in the midst of a battle.
-Yoga teachers with a strong back bone and an open heart are ready to serve as volunteers.
+Yoga teachers with are ready to serve as volunteers to provide a yoga practice to students to carry with them on their journeys to come.
 A percentage of the funds raised will provide yoga mats and materials such as bolsters and blocks for yoga practice.

 “Migration's Hidden Toll: Thousands Have Died or Gone Missing on Their Way to U.S.” NBCNews.com, NBCUniversal News Group, 5 Dec.
 2018, www.nbcnews.com/news/latino/least-4-000-migrants-way-u-s-have-died-or-n944046.